deckyal/FADeNN/README.md

 3. Pytorch GPU : https://pytorch.org/
 3. Other packages, can be installed by cloning my environment file on src : env.yml

-This Repository hold the Facial Localiser from this repo : https://github.com/deckyal/RT
+This repository holds the Facial Localiser from this repo : https://github.com/deckyal/RT

 <b> Example of the facial alignment </b>